Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds: Results

-We highlight here the comparison between thin and thick models total luminosities, in addition to the test models with small disk masses, denoted as \textit{2D-Thin-s} and \textit{2D-Thick-s}.
-The optically thin models have $L_{\nu} \sim 10^{52}$ erg/s at the initial time, and slowly decrease by about one order of magnitude within the simulation time of 300 ms. This value is clearly related to the initial mass of the disk, being 0.013 $M_{\odot}$ and it is about an order of magnitude lower for the test model with a small disk mass of only 0.002 $M_{\odot}$.
-These models have the same global parameters (black hole spin, magnetic field strength), so we expect that the luminosity of the jet driven by the black hole rotation mediated by magnetic fields (i.e., the Blandford-Znajek process) would be the same.
-However, neutrinos may be a much weaker source of jet power in the case of a small mass of the disk (i.e., disk to black hole mass ratio).
-We notice, that at late time of evolution, the slope of neutrino lightcurve for test model becomes flat, so the difference in neutrino-power may not be significant at later times.
+We highlight the comparison between the total luminosities of the thin and thick models, including the test models with low disk masses, denoted as 2D-Thin-s and 2D-Thick-s.
+The optically thin models have $L_{\nu} \sim 10^{52}$ erg/s initially, and slowly decrease by approximately one order of magnitude over the 300 ms simulation time.
+This luminosity correlates with the initial disk mass, which is 0.013 $M_{\odot}$ and is approximately an order of magnitude lower for the test model with a lower disk mass of only 0.002 $M_{\odot}$.
+These models share the same global parameters (BH spin and magnetic field strength), so we expect that the luminosity of the jet driven by the BH rotation mediated by magnetic fields (i.e., the Blandford-Znajek process) would be the same.
+Since $A_{\phi} \propto \rho$, models with different disk masses may have different magnetic field amplitudes.
+However, in the code, we renormalize the field at the initial state to obtain the assumed value of minimum $\beta$ of the plasma, which is located close to the inner disk radius, and is used as the model parameter (see Table \ref{tab:Sim_Models}).
+However, neutrinos may be a much weaker source of jet power in the low-mass disks (i.e., disk to black hole mass ratio).
+At late time of evolution, the slope of the neutrino light curve in the test model flattens, suggesting that the difference in neutrino-power may not be significant at later times.

-The thick models are brighter in neutrinos, by more than order of magnitude, and luminosity $L_{\nu} \le 10^{53}$ erg/s is related to a large mass of the disk, which is about 0.13 $M_{\odot}$.
-The initial difference between electron and anti-electron neutrino luminosities is due to larger absorption for $L_{\nu, \bar{e}}$.
-The $L_{\nu, x}$ in the simulation stays order of magnitude lower.
+The thick models are brighter in neutrinos by more than an order of magnitude, with luminosity $L_{\nu} \le 10^{53}$ erg/s, reflecting the larger disk mass of approximately 0.13 $M_{\odot}$.
+The initial difference between electron and anti-electron neutrino luminosities arises from larger absorption for $L_{\nu, \bar{e}}$.
+The $L_{\nu, x}$ in the simulation remains an order of magnitude lower.

-The models with small disk mass evolve with a similar slope of the neutrino luminosity as the fiducial models.
-We speculate that in neutrino thick cases, the jet powered by neutrino annihilation will be launched successfully from the central engine, even though its magnetization is less, and the BZ power might be insufficient to sustain the jet.
+The models with low disk mass evolve with a neutrino luminosity slope similar to that of the fiducial models.
+We speculate that in neutrino thick cases, the jet powered by neutrino annihilation can be launched successfully from the central engine, even though its magnetization is lower and the BZ power is insufficient to sustain it.